smallik92/Sensory-detection-and-behavior/README.md

 Our paper of neural and behavioral adaptation is currently under preparation!

-Dependencies required for simulating these models: numpy, scipy, matplotlib
+Dependencies required for simulating these models in Python: numpy, scipy, matplotlib Dependencies required for simulating these models in MATLAB: cvx toolbox, control systems toolbox etc.

 In this repository you can find scripts for accomplishing the following:
 1. Recreating the model of olfactory detection (normative_olfaction.py)